 - Complaints relating to Halliburton's accounting, internal accounting controls or auditing matters will be referred to members of the Audit Committee. - Other concerns will be referred to the Lead Director. - All complaints and concerns will be received and processed by the Halliburton Director of Business Conduct. - Concerns may be reported anonymously or confidentially.
-Confidentiality shall be maintained unless disclosure is: - o required or advisable in connection with any governmental investigation or report;o in the interests of Halliburton, consistent with the goals of Halliburton's Code of Business Conduct; or - o required or advisable in Halliburton's legal defense of the matter. - 7
+Confidentiality shall be maintained unless disclosure is: o required or advisable in connection with any governmental investigation or report; - o in the interests of Halliburton, consistent with the goals of Halliburton's Code of Business Conduct; or - o required or advisable in Halliburton's legal defense of the matter.

-Call Write E-mail 888.312.2692 Board of Directors c/o Director of Business Conduct or Halliburton Company 5 Houston Center BoardofDirectors@halliburton.com 770.613.6348 1401 McKinney Street, Suite 2400 Houston, TX 77010
+Call Write E-mail 888.312.2692 Board of Directors 000.312.2092 c/o Director of Business Conduct or Halliburton Company BoardofDirectors@halliburton.com Or 5 Houston Center BoardorDirectors@namburton.com 770.613.6348 1401 McKinney Street, Suite 2400 Houston, TX 77010